MicrosoftDocs/dynamics-365-fraud-protection/content/score-analyst.md

     - **Fraud rate** – The percentage of fraud volume out of the total confirmed fraud and non-fraud transactions.

 - **Rule Decision Distribution** – The rule decision percentage.
 (The rule decisions include **Approve**, **Reject**, **Review**, and **Challenge**.)
-- **Transaction Status** – The percentage distribution of the latest status of transactions.
 - **Rule Decision Rate** – The percentage distribution of rule decisions.
 - **Bank Acceptance Volume and Rate** – The volume of bank-approved transactions, and the percentage of bank-approved transactions out of the total transactions that were sent to the bank.
+- **Transaction Status(when applies)** – The percentage distribution of the latest status of transactions.
+- **Status distribution from latest observation event (When applies)** – The percentage distribution of the status of transactions from the latest observation events or label events.

 ### Table view
 The statistical table view shows the following metrics for each score range, based on the selected filters: